 Height: 1212m – 3275m

 Pistes: 66 (180 km)

 Nestled right in the middle of the Monterosa ski domain, underneath the second tallest mountain in the Alps of the same name, hides Gressoney.
 With vast amounts of intermediate skiing, across three valleys, there is plenty of space to get away from the hordes.

 You can definitely put in the miles as you ride up and over each valley and there are plenty of quaint mountain refueling spots along the way too, often with their own home brewed liqueur.
 For the adrenaline addicts the steep slopes above the picturesque village of Alagna are known to the locals as “Freeride Paradise”.

 Check the resort website for more information on skiing in Monterosa

 This winter we could all do with a breath of fresh air and the wide open spaces of the Alps is the perfect place.
 You might even find out why the locals are keeping these places a secret.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near The Alps using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023